Edwin38H/xenon/README.md

 ## Need Help?

-If you're stuck or have questions, feel free to reach out in our community chat or open an issue.
+If you're stuck or have questions, there are several ways to get in touch:

+1. **Community Chat**: Join our [Discord](https://discord.gg/bSabtXFT79) community and engage with other users and developers.
+2. **Direct Contact**: Feel free to add and message me on Discord using the tag `joshuatm`.
+3. **GitHub Issues**: If you encounter an issue or have a feature request, please open an [issue](https://github.com/joshuaportero/xenon/issues) in the repository.